Top 5 Reasons To Learn Dutch

 Nothing tricky there right?

-There are also thousands of cognates between English and Dutch that will become the sturdy Dutch dyke forming the backbone of your foray into the language.
+There are also thousands of cognates between English and Dutch that will become the sturdy Dutch backbone of your foray into the language.
 The sweet-toothed among you will smack your lips at the thought of eating koekjes (cookies) and wafels (waffles) at the side of the canal on a crisp spring morning in Amsterdam.
 And the politics graduates out there will be bowled over to learn that ‘filibuster’ comes from the Dutch vrijbuiter which means pirate or freebooter.

 Also, because the Dutch haven’t resisted the creeping infiltration of Anglicisms into their language, you’ll hear a lot of English loan words being spoken by your new Dutch friends.
 I experienced this Anglofone advantage first-hand whilst enjoying a gorgeous Belgian cherry-flavoured stout in a cutesy pub in Gent.
 I’m sitting there next to the fireplace, sipping my beer, when the guy sitting at the table next to me waves his hands excitedly in the air and proclaims to his friend, ‘Je moet out of the box denken!’
 (You’ve got to think outside of the box).